AbrahamJr105/School_management/README.md

-This a beginner school management project
+This is a beginner school management project